 Plenty of people hold the misconception that social media marketing is all about posting ads and sitting back to wait for results.
 Truth be told, there is a lot more to social media marketing than simply dropping some information on a social media platform.
-In fact, each of the social media platforms has its unique features that a social media marketer must understand in order to succeed.
+Each of the social media platforms has its unique features that a social media marketer must understand to succeed.

 Here are 5 things you should never miss in your social media marketing proposal.

 A freelancer who knows the right questions to ask will get all the information they require to get the job done.
 In simple terms, try as much as possible to understand your client's business goals and their expectations from social media marketing.
 Analyze the industry and identify your client's problem.
 As the right question during the consultation so that you can understand their social media needs.
 The social media marketing proposal template should detail your understanding of what the client expects from you.
 Showing them you share in their vision will make the client trust you as the right freelancer for the project.

 Determine what goals your client has and how your strategy can fit into it.
 With that in mind, you must draw an objective and concise social media proposal that outlines the activities you'll undertake to get them to where they'd want to be.

 Whether one is selling products or services, there is always a target audience.
 If the client already has a deep understanding of the audience, pick it from them and outline what you'd do on social media to improve their business.
 Avoid making assumptions and ask questions.
 Collect as much social media statistics, then go ahead and focus on social media demographics.
 This is something you can do on your own to draft the right social media marketing proposal template.

 But if you don't feel satisfied with the information you have acquired, then ask the client.
 In your social media marketing proposal, use some research data to project your points and make sure you also use the same statistics to create some personas that your client would easily relate to their business, also underlining how you'll use social media marketing to influence this group to take some desired actions.